-Determination of different polytopic models of the Prototypical Aeroelastic Wing Section by TP Model Transformation
+Different Affine Decomposition of the Model of the Prototypical Aeroelastic Wing Section by TP model transformation

-Péter Baranyi^{}, Zoltán Petres^{,}, Péter L. Várkonyi^{}, Péter Korondi^{}, and Yeung Yam^{}

-Computer and Automation Research Institute of the Hungarian Academy of Sciences Institute of Industrial Science, The University of Tokyo Budapest University of Technology and Economics The Chinese University of Hong Kong
+Péter Baranyi, Péter L. Várkonyi, Péter Korondi and Yeung Yam Computer and Automation Research Institute of the Hungarian Academy of Sciences, H-1111 Budapest, Kende u.
+13-17, Hungary, E-mail: baranyi@sztaki.hu.
+The Chinese University of Hong Kong, Shatin, New Territories, Hong Kong

-Abstract.
-The Tensor Product (TP) model transformation is a recently proposed technique for transforming given Linear Parameter Varying (LPV) models into polytopic model form, namely, to parameter varying convex combination of Linear Time Invariant (LTI) models.
-The main advantage of the TP model transformation is that the Linear Matrix Inequality (LMI) based control design frameworks can immediately be applied to the resulting polytopic models to yield controllers with tractable and guaranteed performance.
-The effectiveness of the LMI design depends on the type of the convex combination in the polytopic model.
+Abstract - The Tensor Product (TP) model transformation is a recently proposed technique for transforming given Linear Parameter Varying (LPV) models into affine model form, namely, to parameter varying convex combination of Linear Time Invariant (LTI) models.
+The main advantage of the TP model transformation is that the Linear Matrix Inequality (LMI) based control design frameworks can immediately be applied to the resulting affine models to yield controllers with tractable and guaranteed performance.
+The effectiveness of the LMI design depends on the LTI models of the convex combination.
 Therefore, the main objective of this paper is to study how the TP model transformation is capable of determining different types of convex hulls of the LTI models.
 The study is conducted trough the example of the prototypical aeroelastic wing section.